Indira Gandhi: Assassination

 On 31 October 1984, two of Gandhi's Sikh bodyguards, Satwant Singh and Beant Singh, shot her with their service weapons in the garden of the prime minister's residence at 1 Safdarjung Road, New Delhi, allegedly in revenge for Operation Blue Star.
 The shooting occurred as she was walking past a wicket gate guarded by the two men.
 She was to be interviewed by the British filmmaker Peter Ustinov, who was filming a documentary for Irish television.
 Beant shot her three times using his side-arm; Satwant fired 30 rounds.
 The men dropped their weapons and surrendered.
 Afterwards, they were taken away by other guards into a closed room where Beant was shot dead.
-Kehar Singh was later arrested for conspiracy in the attack.
-Both Satwant and Kehar were sentenced to death and hanged in Delhi's Tihar Jail.
+Kehar Singh was later arrested for being part of the conspiracy in the attack.
+Satwant and Kehar were sentenced to death and hanged in Delhi's Tihar Jail.

 Gandhi was taken to the All India Institutes of Medical Sciences at 9:30 AM where doctors operated on her.
 She was declared dead at 2:20 PM.
 The post-mortem examination was conducted by a team of doctors headed by Tirath Das Dogra.
-Dogra stated that Gandhi had sustained as many as 30 bullet wounds, from two sources: a Sten submachine gun and a .38 Special revolver.
+Dogra said that Gandhi had sustained as many as 30 bullet wounds from two sources: a Sten submachine gun and a .38 Special revolver.
 The assailants had fired 31 bullets at her, of which 30 hit her; 23 had passed through her body while seven remained inside her.
 Dogra extracted bullets to establish the make of the weapons used and to match each weapon with the bullets recovered by ballistic examination.
 The bullets were matched with their respective weapons at the Central Forensic Science Laboratory (CFSL) Delhi.
-Subsequently, Dogra appeared in Shri Mahesh Chandra's court as an expert witness (PW-5); his testimony took several sessions.
+Subsequently, Dogra appeared in Shri Mahesh Chandra's court as an expert witness (PW-5); he gave his testimony in several sessions.
 The cross examination was conducted by Shri Pran Nath Lekhi, the defence counsel.
 Salma Sultan provided the first news of her assassination on Doordarshan's evening news on 31 October 1984, more than 10 hours after she was shot.

 Gandhi was cremated in accordance with Hindu tradition on 3 November near Raj Ghat.
 The site where she was cremated is known today as Shakti Sthal.
-In order to pay homage, Gandhi's body lay in state at Teen Murti House.
+Paying homage, Gandhi's body lay in state at Teen Murti House.
 Thousands of followers strained for a glimpse of the cremation.
 Her funeral was televised live on domestic and international stations, including the BBC.
 After her death, the Parade Ground was converted to the Indira Gandhi Park which was inaugurated by her son, Rajiv Gandhi.

 Gandhi's assassination dramatically changed the political landscape.
-Rajiv succeeded his mother as Prime Minister within hours of her murder and anti-Sikh riots erupted, lasting for several days and killing more than 3,000 Sikhs in New Delhi and an estimated 8,000 across India.
+Rajiv succeeded his mother as prime minister within hours of her murder and anti-Sikh riots erupted, lasting for several days and killing more than 3,000 Sikhs in New Delhi and an estimated 8,000 across India.
 Many Congress leaders were believed to be behind the anti-Sikh massacre.